abhirami-c-u/Skin-Disease-Classifier-AI/README.md

 # Skin Disease Predictor

-This project is an AI-based skin disease classification system that leverages deep learning techniques to analyze and categorize images of skin lesions.
+ - This project is an AI-based skin disease predictor system that leverages deep learning techniques to analyze and categorize images of skin lesions.
 ---

 ## Features